Andriy Melnyk (officer): Detention in Berlin

-Melnyk maintained semi-official contacts with OUN-M activists in Ukraine, intermittently being able to despatch directives, though his proximity to decision-making on the ground in the context of the Galicia-Volhynian massacres of Polish civilians, principally perpetrated by the UPA while the OUN-M was practically marginalised, and pertaining to the Ukrainian Legion of Self-Defense is less clear.
-Historian Yuri Radchenko asserts that "the PUN did not have clear centralised control over its rank-and-file members" with the OUN-M being "fairly decentralised" during the war.
-According to Snyder, the OUN-M were "in principle committed to the same ideas" as the OUN-B with regards to an ethnically homogenous state while historian Yuriy Shapoval cites Polish intelligence sources from 1927 to 1934 that characterise Melnyk as holding hostile views towards Poles.
-However, Snyder also asserts that the OUN-M didn't see the massacres as feasible nor desirable while historians Yuri Radchenko and Andrii Usach note that individual Melnykite activists opposed the ethnic cleansing of Poles, suggesting that this may have been concentrated around Melnyk's second-in-command Oleh Olzhych.

 Imprisonment

-In late 1943, and amid Allied bombing raids, Melnyk moved with his wife to Vienna in an attempt to restore contact with OUN-M members in occupied Ukraine, though, following a brief trip to Berlin where he likely tried to re-establish connections with Nazi officials, he and his wife were arrested by the Vienna Gestapo in late January 1944 and taken back to the capital.
+In late 1943, and amid Allied bombing raids, Melnyk moved with his wife to Vienna, though, following a brief trip to Berlin where he likely tried to re-establish connections with Nazi officials, he and his wife were arrested by the Vienna Gestapo in late January 1944 and taken back to the capital.
 The following day, Melnyk was moved to a dacha in Wannsee where he was frequently interrogated by Gestapo chief Heinrich Müller and SS-Hauptsturmführer Wilhelm Wirsing [ukr].
-Melnyk was permitted to meet OUN-M member Yevhen Onatsky, a representative of the OUN in Italy and one of its ideologists, (Note: Onatsky had been arrested by the German police in September for having written an article after Mussolini's overthrow criticising fascism as a form of government, marking a sharp turn from his 1930 article where he enthusiastically supported Italian Fascism though criticised the Nazi conceptualisation of race and their untermensch attitudes.) at a dinner where they were joined by Gestapo agents and obligated to speak German.
+Melnyk was permitted to meet OUN-M member Yevhen Onatsky, a representative of the OUN in Italy and one of its ideologists, (Note: Onatsky had been arrested by the German police in September for having written an article after Mussolini's overthrow criticising fascism as a form of government.
+In a 1930 article, he had enthusiastically supported Italian Fascism though criticised the Nazi conceptualisation of race and their untermensch attitudes.) at a dinner where they were joined by Gestapo agents and obligated to speak German.
 Melnyk was subsequently moved on the turn of March to the alpine settlement of Hirschegg where he was held as a Sonderhaftling (special prisoner) at the Ifen Hotel.
-Fellow political prisoner and former French ambassador to Germany André François-Poncet, with whom he would attend the local church service on Sundays, wrote of him in his diary:
+Fellow political prisoner and former French ambassador to Germany André François-Poncet wrote of him in his diary: